Sean Caisse: Career

 Caisse rose through the ranks of karting to full-size stock cars at Lee USA Speedway in Lee, New Hampshire.
 He progressed from Hobby Stocks to Late Models and beyond while still a teenager.
 In 2002 Caisse finished second in the Hobby Stock category at the local speedway.
-For 2003 Caisse joined the Northeastern Midget Association.
+For 2003, Caisse joined the Northeastern Midget Association.
 Caisse's best results were two second-place finishes at Oswego Speedway and Star Speedway.
-The driver from New Hampshire finished seventh in the season standings.
+He finished seventh in the season standings.

-He then joined the NASCAR Featherlite Modified Series in 2004.
+Caisse then joined the NASCAR Featherlite Modified Series in 2004.
 With owner Art Barry, he won a pole and also drove in the NASCAR Busch North Series.
 After leaving Barry's operation, he made his NASCAR Grand National Division, Busch North Series debut at New Hampshire International Speedway.
 2005 saw Caisse make a run at Rookie of the Year in Busch North driving for Barney McRae.
 He won two poles and finishing in the top five twice as well on his way to finishing seventh in series points.
 In 2006, Caisse drove for a new team, Andy Santerre Motorsports and sponsored by Casella Waste Systems.
 The combination won the first time out at Greenville-Pickens Speedway, and totaled three times in eleven races, finishing, the season with six top-fives and eight top-tens, and second in points to Mike Olsen.

 Caisse also made his NASCAR Busch Series debut during 2006, racing at Dover International Speedway for Kevin Harvick, Inc. He plans to participate in more races for the NASCAR Busch Series in 2007.
 He is set to make his Craftsman Truck Series debut with Germain Racing in their Research & development No. 03 Toyota, sponsored by Casella.

-Sean went on in the Busch East series to win 4 races total as well as the final race at Dover Speedway, He finished second in the NASCAR Busch East Series Championship.
-He went to Irwindale California for the Toyota All Star Showdown in November to earn the Pole and lead the first 74 laps before being spun by a lapped car, ending his night early.
-The following year Caisse again competed in the NASCAR Busch East Series.
+Caisse went on in the Busch East series to win four races total as well as the final race at Dover Speedway, He finished second in the NASCAR Busch East Series Championship.
+He went to Irwindale, California for the Toyota All Star Showdown in November to earn the pole and lead the first 74 laps before being spun by a lapped car, ending his night early.
+The following year, Caisse again competed in the NASCAR Busch East Series.
 Caisse won four races earning him the second place in the championship again.

-In 2008 the racing driver moved to Mooresville, North Carolina.
+In 2008, Caisse moved to Mooresville, North Carolina.
 Due to the economic crisis Caisse was left without a sponsor.
-Caisse also became a frequent competitor in the NASCAR Busch Series, later the NASCAR Nationwide Series.
+He also became a frequent competitor in the NASCAR Busch Series, later the NASCAR Nationwide Series.
 After his debut race in 2006, crashing at Dover International Speedway, Caisse joined Richard Childress Racing for two races in 2009.
 A 22nd place at New Hampshire International Speedway was his best result.
 In 2009 Caisse won one ARCA RE/MAX race, at Rockingham Speedway.
 Caisse ran five Nationwide Series races in 2010.
 His best finish was 18th at Nashville Superspeedway.

 Caisse ran his last professional auto race in 2012.
 Racing a MacDonald Motorsports Dodge Caisse finished seventeenth in a NASCAR K&N Pro Series East race at Bowman Gray Stadium.